umd-cmsc330/cmsc330spring22/discussions/d6_functions/README.md

 * References in OCaml are like pointers in C
 * Use the ref function to allocate a reference to some space in memory
 * In the example, z is 3, and x points to a space in memory with value 3
 * Note that the binding of the variable is immutable.
-We can’t change x, only what x is pointing to
+We can’t change x, only the value that x is pointing to - ie, it's a constant pointer to the variable

 2)
 * `!` is a function used to dereference a reference